yugabyte/yugabyte-db/docs/content/preview/integrations/mirantis.md

         kubectl apply -f volume.yaml
         ```

-    1. Repeat the preceding two steps to create the remaining PersistentVolumes (PV) : `task-pv-volume2`, `task-pv-volume3`, and `task-pv-volume4` by changing the metadata name in `volume.yaml` for each volume.
+    1. Repeat the preceding two steps to create the remaining PVs : `task-pv-volume2`, `task-pv-volume3`, and `task-pv-volume4` by changing the metadata name in `volume.yaml` for each volume.

 1. Verify PersistentVolumes are created using the following command: